bennettpeter/MythTV-LeanCapture/README.md

 1. Respond to the confirmation message that appears on the fire stick display in vlc, and confirm that it must always allow connect from that system.

+## Operation modes

+Channel tuning in the xfinity stream app is by arrowing up an down through a list.
+There is no way of keying a channel number.
+This can be time consuming since there are hundreds of channels.

+The scripts support two ways of channel tuning.
+They tune using either the xfnity "Favorite Channels" or "All Channels".
+You need to decide on one or the other.
+You can switch at any time.
+The default is "All Channels"

+The system uses OCR to see the channel numbers.
+Occasionally a number is interpreted incorrectly.
+In all cases I have tried, the error is corrected by the script automatically.
+However there is a possibility this may cause a failure.

+### Using Favorite Channels

+- Only moves up and down 1 channel at a time so can be time consuming.
+- Less risk of OCR errors due to checking against a list of known favorite channels.
+- You have to add all channels you will record to the xfinity favorites
+- You need to set up a list of the favorite channels in a text files and this must be kept in sync with the xfinity favorites.
+- A test of moving from channel 704 to 781 took 16 seconds.

+### Using All Channels

+- No restrictions on what channels you can use.
+- Moves up and down 50 channels at a time.
+- Tuning can take 20 seconds if moving from channel 2 to channel 945.
+Moving to a channel with a number close to the prior channel used is much quicker.
+- A test of moving from channel 704 to 781 took 12 seconds.
+- Possibility of a failure to tune due to OCR errors.

 ## Configuration

-### Xfinity
+### Xfinity setup if using Favorite Channels

 The "tuning" of channels on the stream app requires selecting the channel from a list.
 There is no option of entering a channel number.
-Since the list of channels can run into the hundreds, tuning could take minutes.
-To avoid this problem, we use the "favorite channels", where you can select the actual channels you will record.
+To avoid this problem, we can use the "favorite channels", where you can select the actual channels you will record.

 There is a script that runs at startup and once a day that will notify you by email, text message or log message if there are channels set up for recordings that are not in the favorites list.
 It looks two weeks ahead so you have time to get them added.